amiantos/impostor/README.md

 3. Update `config.json` with your own credentials and configuration options.

-  a.
-You may have to Google how to create a Discord bot if you don't already know how.
+   1. You may have to Google how to create a Discord bot if you don't already know how.

-4. Build your docker container
+5. Build your docker container

 ```sh
 docker build -t impostor .
 ```

-5. Run the container
+6. Run the container

 ```sh
 # Basic run